Hospice care volunteers give their time and talents to help a hospice organization and the patients and families served by the not-for-profit hospice.

 “I was a nurse for more than 30 years,” says J.S.
 “When I retired, I wanted to find a way to still help people, and volunteering for Samaritan fulfilled that desire.”

-*Samaritan requires a one-year wait period after a significant loss before a person can begin volunteering.
+*Samaritan requires a one-year wait period after a significant loss before a person can begin volunteering or six months to volunteer at the thrift store.

 At Samaritan, hospice volunteers do many things and fill a variety of roles, including direct support to patients and families, administrative services, and participation on a wide range of committees.

-Patient/Family Support Volunteers visit patients and families in their home, long-term care facility, or one of Samaritan’s inpatient hospice center in Voorhees, N.J.
+Patient/Family Support Volunteers visit patients and families in their home, or long-term care facility.
 Volunteers provide companionship to both patient and family caregiver.
 They’re a caring, friendly face for chatting, reading, playing games, watching TV, listening to music, and sharing stories.
-Volunteer visits also offer respite to the family caregiver, who can take a break from caregiving — and even leave the house to run errands or relax.
+Volunteer visits also offer respite to the family caregiver to take a break from caregiving.

 Vigil Volunteers provide a supportive presence during a patient’s final hours.
 They offer a beautiful final gift of peace and solace to those they serve.
 Vigil Volunteers may hold the person’s hand, speak or read to them, play the person’s favorite music, or simply be a comforting presence at the bedside.
-Vigil visits also help reassure family members, who may not be able to stay with the patient.
+Vigil visits help support family members who may not be able to stay with the patient.
 Vigil volunteers must first serve as patient/family support volunteers and complete advanced training.

 Samaritan thoroughly screens and trains its volunteers, ensuring safety and quality for patients, families, and the volunteers themselves.

-Administrative Volunteers assist with office work in Samaritan’s headquarters in Marlton, N.J.
-Some administrative tasks could be typing, filing, collating, data entry phone calls and more..
+Administrative Volunteers assist with office work in Samaritan’s headquarters in Mount Laurel, N.J.
+Some administrative tasks could be typing, filing, collating, data entry, phone calls, and more.
 Their behind-the-scenes contributions help Samaritan’s many vital services to operate efficiently.

-Thrift Store Volunteers help at Samaritan thrift shops in Pitman and Westmont, N.J.
+Thrift Store Volunteers help at our Samaritan thrift shop in Westmont, N.J.
 They assist with typical retail duties such as greeting customers, setting up merchandise displays, completing sales transactions, sorting donations, and maintaining store cleanliness and an inviting environment.
-Thrift Store Volunteers must have good-customer service and people skills; retail experience is a plus.
+Thrift Store Volunteers must have good-customer service and people skills.

 Committee Volunteers provide their professional expertise and time to Samaritan’s staff.
 They may serve on Samaritan’s Board of Trustees, board committees, or advisory committees such as: